dbushong/hangnoman/README.md

 1. Go to http://dbushong.github.io/hangnoman/ on an Android device in Chrome
 2. From the browser, choose "Add to Home Screen" and say "Add"
 3. Launch game from your Android home screen
+4. To start a new game, swipe down to reload

 Features:

-* Lets you supply your own
+* Lets you supply your own solution
+* Works offline
+* Sounds
-* Saves your gave in localStorage; offers to resume on reload
+* Saves your game in localStorage; offers to resume on reload
 * Has a Home Screen icon
 * Launches without browser chrome
 * Launches landscape mode